Housing Advice

 However, they will only be allowed to do this if the companies managing these sites agree to join an approved code of practice.
 The code of practice will be really important.
 It will give students the right to terminate their contracts in certain circumstances, and it will also give them the right to make complaints.

 Important: These changes are not in force yet and will apply differently to those already living in private halls.
-We do not know exactly when these changes will come into force, but it is likely that it will be during the current 25/26 academic year.
-Students already living in halls will not fall within the exemption and once the Renters’ Rights Act comes into force, their tenancy will convert to a rolling contract like students living outside of halls.
-The exemption will apply to new tenancies granted by private hall providers after the changes come into force.
+These changes are expected to come into force on 1 May 2026.
+However, students already living in halls on 1 May 2026 will not fall within the exemption and on 1 May 2026 their tenancy will convert to a rolling contract like students living outside of halls.
+The exemption is expected to apply to new tenancies granted by private hall providers after 1 May 2026.

 Students living in social housing

-The legal changes will only have a minimal impact on social tenancies, and the Government has said that the reforms will take effect in the private sector before they apply to social housing.
+The legal changes will only have a minimal impact on social tenancies, and the Government has said that the reforms won’t apply to the social rented sector until 2027.

 Students who have licence agreements